-Since this dough works best when all of the ingredients, and therefore the dough, are quite cold, you should find that you don't need a significant amount of additional flour to shape it.
+This dough works best when all of the ingredients, and therefore the dough, are quite cold.
+So you should find that you don't need a significant amount of additional flour to shape it.

 Ingredients and substitutions

 I haven’t tried this exact recipe with plain nondairy yogurt, such as So Delicious brand, but I have tried that substitution on our Weight Watchers Gluten Free bagel recipe and was successful.
 Please click through to that post for all the information I have about making these sort of recipes with nondairy (non-Greek-style) plain yogurt.

 The full egg in this recipe adds richness and tenderness to the dough.
 If you can't have eggs, it can be replaced.

 You can try replacing it with a “chia egg” (1 tablespoon ground white chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel).
 I would also replace 1 tablespoon of the Greek-style yogurt with 1 tablespoon of unsalted butter, though, to replace some of the richness of the egg white.

 The cornstarch in the filling helps keep it from leaking out of the rolls during baking.
 You can easily replace it with an all purpose gluten free flour or any other sort of gluten free starch you can imagine.